 This is the reason why we have created this post.
-Our goal is to define all the three approaches and set out how data mining, pattern recognition, and machine learning differ from each other.
+Our goal is to define all three approaches and set out how data mining, pattern recognition, and machine learning differ from each other.
 As an aspirant who wants to explore these fields or as an enthusiast who has never quite grasped the dissimilarities, you can look through our ML, Data Science, Data Analytics, and many more courses that can help propel your technical career after reading this article.

 Machine Learning (ML) vs. Pattern Recognition vs. Data Mining